ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 - `/bdmarket check` - Visualize market boundaries with temporary wool blocks
 - `/bdmarket info` - Display information about the market you're standing in
-- `/bdmarket list` - List all markets you have founder or associate status in
+- `/bdmarket list` - List all markets you own or have associate status in

 ### Market Management GUI